clevend2/github-app/README.md

-# Discogs Test App
+# Github App Example
 This is an app that requests your Github user authentication and then displays a list of links to your personal repositories.
-It leverages a Github App and Cloudflare Pages to provide authentication flow.
+It leverages a Github App and Cloudflare Pages to provide authentication flow

-## Viewing
-Visit https://discogs.pages.dev/ for the Github App authenicated flow.

 ## Decisions
 1. Using Github GraphQL API - It was suggested to use this API, however I was unable to find a truly public Github API with no required authorization.